murraygm/qse-mgomentalmodel/README.md

 * Colour by 4th Dimension or Measure
 * Scaling and size controls
 * Selection control (on Space, Tower, box or multiple)
+* Add a custom colour flag, can be based on field value or measure

 ![props][props]
 [props]: https://github.com/murraygm/qse-mgomentalmodel/raw/master/screensect/mm_props.png "props"